Research in Human Development and Family Science

 My funded projects include both military- and health-focused grants.
 My military work includes ongoing evaluation planning efforts for Air Force family programs and research dissemination efforts with DoD through Military REACH to put research on military families into the hands of policymakers, helping professionals, and families themselves.
 Consistent with my broader research focus on contextual influences on mental, physical, and relational health, I am also a co-investigator on a 5-year longitudinal project funded by the National Institute on Aging (PI: K.A.S.
 Wickrama) following a cohort of older adult couples in their later years during their retirement transition.

 I am interested in children and youth well-being and resilience.
 In my research program, I focus on understanding youth development using multi-method (observation, surveys, neuroimaging, stress physiology) and multi-level research (e.g., individual cognition, personality, family, peer, and neighborhood environments).
-Specifically, my laboratory team (ydi.uga.edu) and conduct research that elucidates the multi-level mechanisms that underlie the link between early life stress in childhood (e.g., child maltreatment, poverty, cultural stress) and adolescent behavioral risk (e.g. substance use and sexual risk behaviors) and resilience.
+Specifically, my laboratory team (ydi.uga.edu) conducts research that elucidates the multi-level mechanisms that underlie the link between early life stress in childhood (e.g., child maltreatment, poverty, cultural stress) and adolescent behavioral risk (e.g. substance use and sexual risk behaviors) and resilience.
 I hope that knowledge generated by my research would inform intervention and prevention programs, as well as promote resilience among children and adolescents at risk.

 Theory and level of analyses that inform my research: